alkc/parallel-structure/README.md

 ## Example

-To check if the script works, please use the included example data set (borrowed from the structure website)
+To check if the script works, please use the included example data set.
+More info about the sample data can be found at: https://web.stanford.edu/group/pritchardlab/software/structure-data_v.2.3.1.html (testdata1)

 Please run the following command from the script directory: